Logo

 10. Wanchain (Wan): Cross-Chain Connectivity

-Wanchain builds secure bridges that link China’s blockchain environment with global networks.
-It facilitates about $85 million in daily cross-chain volume and contributes to Hong Kong’s broader crypto hub ambitions.
+Wanchain builds interoperability-focused connections intended to link China’s blockchain environment with broader networks.
+It is reported to facilitate about $85 million in daily cross-chain volume and to contribute to Hong Kong’s wider positioning as a crypto hub.

 • Staking — Roughly 9.1% yield with around 70% of supply locked, per market data.